Welcome to Fall Creek Falls State Park! These are some programs planned for your enjoyment and education.

 Theresa Wheeler – Seasonal Interpretive Ranger

-Please call the Nature Center at 423.881.5708 for more details or click here to download
+Please call the Nature Center at 423.881.5708 for information about scheduled activities or click here to download the weekly/weekend schedule..

 Tennessee Fall Star Gaze